MELDProject/meld_graph/docs/install_singularity.md

 # Singularity container

+**WARNING: Installation and use not yet tested.
+Please do let us know if you are succeeding / failing to use the singularity container on HPC**

 The Singularity container has been created to be used on HPC supporting Linux as they do not work with Docker container.
 If you are not working on a HPC, we recommend to install the docker version of container.

 Notes: